KC Crosbie: Early life and education

+Career

-Crosbie's political career began in 2006 when she was elected to the Lexington-Fayette Urban County Government City Council, representing the 7th District.
+Crosbie's political career began in 2006 when she was elected to the Lexington-Fayette Urban County Council, representing the 7th District.
 She served three consecutive terms.
+She was the Republican nominee in the 2011 Kentucky State Treasurer election, losing to incumbent Democratic treasurer Todd Hollenbach.

 She has been the National Committeewoman for the Kentucky Republican Party since 2012 and was elected as the RNC Treasurer in 2023.